lilveniceguy/strrev-tsetopay-/README.md

 - - cd /strrev_opay
 - - php -S localhost:8001

+Users data:
+- user1
+- user2
+- user3

+All 3 pass is 1234

 This test only contain the login module and page validation.

 It uses the FastRoute - Fast request router for PHP